-A. Adelanto-Moreno Pipeline
+Α. Adelanto-Moreno Pipeline

-The installation of approximately 60 miles of new 36" diameter pipeline from Adelanto Compressor Station to Moreno is estimated to cost \$331.8 million (direct).
+The installation of approximately 6360 miles of new 36" diameter pipeline from Adelanto Compressor Station to Moreno is estimated to cost \$484.5331.8 million (direct costs).
+The estimated pipeline costs are summarized as follows in the Table 4 below:

-Table 3

-Estimated Adelanto-Moreno Pipeline Direct Costs

-(In Millions of Dollars)
+Table4Table 37 Estimated Adelanto-Moreno Pipeline Direct Costs (In Millions of Dollars)